Why are my hormones unbalanced?

 It can be hard to manage your stress levels when you're caught on a roundabout of work, pressure, family commitments and expectations.
 I work with my clients to find ways to reduce their stress hormones using yoga, breathing, exercise and relaxation.
 We also talk about setting healthy boundaries, saying 'no', and realising when something can be left until another time.

-I find herbal medicine can be useful to my clients, because I can design an individualised herbal formula that is nourishing to the nervous system and supportive of healthy hormones.
+I find herbal medicine can be incredibly useful to my clients, because I can design an individualised herbal formula that is nourishing to your nervous system and supportive of healthy hormones.
 This formula can support you in the short term, while you are making positive changes to your lifestyle.

 Diet, stress, hormones and the mid-40s woman